What is in this leaflet

 What Gapentin does

-Gapentin is used to control epilepsy in stabilised patients.
+Gapentin is used to control epilepsy

 Epilepsy is a condition where you have repeated seizures (fits).
 There are many different types of seizures, ranging from mild to severe.